nais/doc/addons/tokendings.md

 ### Validate a token issued from TokenDings

-If your app receives a token from another application it is your responsibility to ensure this token is valid and intended for your application.
+If your app receives a token from another application, it is your responsibility to ensure this token is valid and intended for your application.

-Configure your app with the [OAuth 2.0 Authorization Server Metadata](https://www.rfc-editor.org/rfc/rfc8414.html) from TokenDings *well-known* endpoint (TODO - describe configmap / env variables) to retrieve issuer name and `jwks_uri` to retrieve public keys for signature verification.
+Configure your app with the [OAuth 2.0 Authorization Server Metadata](https://www.rfc-editor.org/rfc/rfc8414.html) from the TokenDings *well-known* endpoint (TODO - describe configmap / env variables) in order to retrieve issuer name and `jwks_uri` for public keys retrieval.

 #### Signature verification